felherc/ParticleFilter/README.md

 # ParticleFilter
-A generic data assimilation algorithm to estimate the initial state of a model based on observations.
+A generic data assimilation algorithm to estimate the initial state of a system based on a model and a set of observations.

 Citation: Hernández, F., & Liang, X. (2018).
 "Hybridizing Bayesian and variational data assimilation for high-resolution hydrologic forecasting".
 Hydrol.
 Earth Syst.
 Sci.